Rajdeep2121/Login-Template/README.md

 # Login-Template

-Login Template that can be integrated into any webpage design
+This is a template that can be integrated into any website for further development.

+It uses phpmyAdmin as backend and PHP pages including session variables.
+It has all the formatting done using Bootstrap CDN.